 MSCI World Index (net of foreign withholding taxes) is a broad measure of the performance of developed countries' equity markets.

-The Global Allocation Composite Index is a composite benchmark of unmanaged indexes that includes 60% MSCI World Index (net of foreign withholdings taxes) and 40% Bloomberg Barclays Global Aggregate (Unhedged USD).
+The Income Builder Composite Benchmark is a composite benchmark of unmanaged indexes that includes 60% MSCI World Index (net of foreign withholding taxes) and 40% Bloomberg Barclays U.S. Aggregate Index.

 The performance of the Lipper Flexible Portfolio Funds Index includes expenses associated with a mutual fund, such as investment management fees.
 These expenses are not identical to the expenses charged by the Fund.
 An individual cannot invest directly in an index.

 Total return figures (for the fund and any index quoted) assume payment of fees and reinvestment of dividends (after the highest applicable foreign withholding tax) and distributions.
 Without fee waivers, fund returns would have been lower.
 Due to rounding, some values may not total 100%.

 Â©2017, American Bankers Association, CUSIP Database provided by the Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. All rights reserved.